 Scientists had noted, the so-called Spanish flu’s mortality rates in Fall, 1918 peaked in Boston and Bombay (India) in the same week.
 But New York City, just a few hours from Boston, peaked three weeks later.

-As one scientist, Dr. Richard Edwin Shope, noted years later:
+As Dr. Richard Edwin Shope, noted years later:

 “In many respects, the epidemiologist had an easier time getting the pandemic disease transferred from Boston to Chicago…than getting it the remaining 38 miles from Chicago to Joliet.

 “If pandemic influenza spread from sick-to-well by contact, then it should diffuse with reasonable rapidity over short distances.
 Yet it does not seem to do so.
 Could it be that somehow the organism that caused the epidemic was already present, but unrecognized, in various parts of the country?”

 He also realized that it could evolve and mutate in many places at once.

 Dr. Shope was an Iowa farm boy born in Des Moines, who went to pre-medical school at the Iowa State when his first pick, Forestry, had closed down.
 But he did not become a physician to practice medicine, rather to do scientific research at Princeton in The Rockefeller Institute for Medical Research.